 Malnutrition rates in Peru are a major concern, with nearly a third of Peruvian children in rural areas currently suffering from chronic malnutrition.
 As an intern, you can make a significant difference in the lives of families and children by participating in activities that aim to alleviate malnutrition and the problems associated with it.

 You must speak an intermediate level of Spanish to get involved with this project.
 No other experience is needed, so you can get involved as part of a gap year, career break, or vacation.
 If you would like to improve your Spanish, we recommend joining a Spanish Language Course before starting your internship.

 Your Role as an Intern at the Nutrition Project in Peru

-All Nutrition interns in Urubamba work together with the local authorities, nutritional technicians, health administration, and of course, the surrounding communities.
+All Nutrition interns in Cusco work together with the local authorities, nutritional technicians, health administration, and of course, the surrounding communities.
 Your work will focus on providing education and support to help overcome the problems of malnutrition and nutritional deficiencies, particularly with regard to young children.

 Although we work mostly in capacity building with parents, we aim to specifically target the primary infancy group of children aged from 0 – 6.
 Research shows that this is the key age group to work with to improve mental capacity and nutrition.

 You will get involved with the following tasks:

 - Teaching mothers about nutrition and healthy habits

 - Leading workshops about specific nutrition and general health issues, such as preparing healthy meals, preventing anemia, dental hygiene, and the importance of washing hands